the-red-feather/thesis/P5/new-intro-notes.md

 Research Questions
 ==================

-__MAIN QUESTION__: Is a web-based dataflow VPL a viable option for constructing browser-based geocomputation pipelines?
+__MAIN QUESTION__: Is a GUI-rich dataflow VPL a viable option for constructing browser-based geocomputation pipelines?

 1. What GUI features are required to facilitate a geocomputation VPL in a web browser?